icgrp/ese532_handouts/ese532_handouts/hw3/walk_through.md

 ---
 name: topo
 ---
-An 8-core machine with 2 hyper-threads
+An 8-core x86 processor with 2 hyper-threads
 ```